-It means getting to know visiting writers, who can look at your work and talk to you about the writing life.
+It means getting to know visiting writers who can look at your work and talk to you about the writing life.
 Above, poet and memoirist Nick Flynn signs a copy of his book for a student.
-Pictured on this pages are some of the writers who have visited Luther in recent years to read their work and encourage student-writers in their work.
+Pictured on this page are some of the writers who have visited Luther in recent years to read their work and encourage student-writers in their work.

 The English major can prepare you for spending your leisure time writing for the rest of your life, and some students choose to take creative writing courses and/or earn a writing emphasis.
 Taking creative writer courses can lead students to go from Luther to an MFA program in writing.
 It can also mean a range of writing skills to be used in a career as a lawyer, pastor, or teacher, or as a writer for companies, foundations, and newspapers.

 It can mean winning a contest, as Hannah Lund did at Narrative Magazine.